TheJaysH/PebblesMod/README.md

 #### The End
 <img src="./.github/world_gen_end.gif" />

 ## Throw Pebbles
 Just because you can, doesn't mean you should!
 Don't expect them to do much damge
 <img src="./.github/throw_pebbles.gif" />

 ## Recipes

 ### Pebbles
-Any of the supported blocks can be turned into to pebbles using a [RockHammer](#Rock Hammer).
+Any of the supported blocks can be turned into to pebbles using a [Rock Hammer](#Rock-Hammer).
 They also generate naturally in the world

 <img src="./.github/recipes/pebbles.gif" />